Click here for the most current site NEWS.

 SANTA MONICA MOUNTAINS NATIONAL RECREATION AREA - Quarterly publication "OUTDOORS" listing all available programs (both free and fee) is available

 by writing to the Santa Monica Mountains Fund, 401 West Hillcrest Drive, Thousand Oaks, CA, 91360.
 Also order online at web address.

 TORRANCE/MADRONA MARSH PROGRAMS - Nature Walks are every fourth weekend of the month on Saturdays and Sundays from 10 a.m. - noon.
 Explore the preserve with a trained docent.
 Birds of Madrona -

-a walk with Bob Shanman programs are every second Wednesday of the month from 8 - 10 a.m.
+a walk with Bob Shanman programs are every second Wednesday of the month from 8 - 10 a.m., and Senior Strolls are every 2nd Tuesday of the month.
 The Madrona Marsh Nature Center is located at 3201 Plaza Del Amo.
 Information: (310) 782-3989,

 www.torraceca.gov or www.friendsofmadronamarsh.com